JinQ-git/WebTerminalNew/README.md

 ## New Feature Compared to [old Version](https://github.com/JinQ-git/WebTerminal)

-- remove encryption message
+- Remove message encryption between the browser and the websocket-server.
-- append "keyboard-interactive authentication" feature (now, supports multi-factor authentication such as OTP)
+- Append "keyboard-interactive authentication" feature (now, supports multi-factor authentication such as OTP)

 ## Expose WebTerminal